ethereum/ethereum-org-website/src/content/enterprise/index.md

 - Build new business models and value creation opportunities
 - Competitively future-proof their organization

-Enterprise blockchain applications can be built on the public permissionless Ethereum [mainnet](/glossary/#mainnet), or on private blockchains that are based on Ethereum technology.
+Enterprise blockchain applications can be built on the public permissionless Ethereum [Mainnet](/glossary/#mainnet), or on private blockchains that are based on Ethereum technology.
 Find more information on [private Enterprise Ethereum chains](/enterprise/private-ethereum/).

 ## Public vs private Ethereum {#private-vs-public}

 There is only one public Ethereum Mainnet.
-Applications that are built on the mainnet are able to interoperate, similarly to how applications built on the Internet can connect to each other, leveraging the full potential of decentralized blockchain.
+Applications that are built on the Mainnet are able to interoperate, similarly to how applications built on the Internet can connect to each other, leveraging the full potential of decentralized blockchain.

 Many businesses and consortia have deployed private, permissioned blockchains for specific applications based on Ethereum technology.